Humanizr/Humanizer/readme.md

 10.ToRoman() => "X"
 ```

-Also the reverse operation using the `FromRoman` extension.
+You can also go from a Roman number back to an integer using `FromRoman` extension.

 ```C#
 "I".FromRoman() => 1